 Real estate was listed as an essential service during the crisis, as were lending, title and appraisal services so we’ve been working this whole time.
 This doesn’t mean it’s ‘business as usual’.
 Knoff Group Real Estate is connected and available for questions.
 Steps are being taken to reduce the potential for transmission of the virus, including changes at title companies and banks, and the opportunity in certain situations for online closings.

 The virtual online Matterport tours that we offer on all of our built properties give buyers an opportunity to see homes without leaving their own.
 Video-Facetime-Zoom-Messenger tours may be arranged as well.
 In-person ‘no-touch’ showings with sanitizing measures have been instituted on many properties and Knoff Group Real Estate is following NAR guidelines, MAR and state and county mandates and directives for client showings and meetings.

 Are properties still being bought and sold?
 Yes they are.
 People still need to buy and sell properties, even during times of pandemic or crisis.
 Habitable properties are going under contract at record pace and land sales have shot up this year as well.

 Has the COVID-19 pandemic affect the real estate market in SW Montana?
 Yes – it has.
-Due to the financial fallout from COVID-19 and social distancing – self quarantining measures, many buyers took a step back from their active property hunting.
-Many sellers have held off on bringing properties to market.
-The economists and strategists we’ve been following indicated that there was a short 1-2 month ‘hole’ in what our projected sales volume would have been in Quarter 2.
-That being said, these same economists and strategists agree that the real estate market is rebounding past any expectation and the market here is quite robust in most segments.
+Due to the financial fallout from COVID-19 and social distancing – self quarantining measures, many buyers took a step back from their active property hunting and many sellers have held off on bringing properties to market.
+There was a short 1-2 month ‘hole’ in what our projected sales volume would have been in Quarter 2 2020.
+That being said, the real estate market has rebounded and is now accelerating quickly.
 Inventory is the biggest issue – or lack there of – that we are facing right now.